riina/HacknetSharp/README.md

 ## Client

-`hsc` is the main terminal client.
+`hsh` is the main terminal client.
 It supports .NET Framework 4.7.2 and .NET 5 ([install .NET 5 runtime here](https://dotnet.microsoft.com/download/dotnet/5.0)).

 [Read about how to use the client here.](meta/usage-client.md)

-Note: the core `HacknetSharp.Client` library is .NET Standard 2.0.
-It *should* work in Unity under the Mono runtime.

 ## Server

-`hssqlite` (SQLite backing database) and `hspostgres` (PostgreSQL backing database) are the main server programs.
-Their only difference is the database that supports the server.
-They support .NET 5 ([install .NET 5 **SDK** here](https://dotnet.microsoft.com/download/dotnet/5.0)).
+`hss` is the main server program.
+It can use a SQLite or PostgreSQL backing database.
+It supports .NET 5
+([install .NET 5 **SDK** here](https://dotnet.microsoft.com/download/dotnet/5.0)).

 [Read about how to use the server here.](meta/usage-server.md)